crmpicco/pcpp1/network-programming.md

 - Doesn't guarantee that any of the sent datagrams/packets will reach the target
 - Doesn't guarantee that the datagrams/packets will be received in the same order they were sent
 - Doesn't guarantee that the datagrams/packets will be received at all or reach the target intact

+### multiprocessing
+This is the only way to achieve true parallelism in Python.

+The `multiprocessing` module bypasses the Global Interpreter Lock (GIL) by using separate memory spaces and processes.
+Each process has its own Python interpreter and memory space, allowing multiple processes to run simultaneously on different CPU cores achieving **true parallelism**.

+`threading` vs `multiprocessing`:

+`threading` is for I/O-bound concurrency

+`multiprocessing` is for CPU-bound parallelism

+`queue.Queue` is thread-safe, meaning that multiple threads can safely add and remove items from the queue without causing data corruption or inconsistencies.
+Specifically designed for thread-safe communication.
+Safe to use across processes.
+However, the order in which items arrive is not guaranteed because the processes run in parallel.

+#### Global Interpreter Lock (GIL)
+The GIL is a mutex/lock used by CPython (the standard implementation of Python) to protect access to Python objects, preventing multiple threads from executing Python bytecodes at once.
+This means that even in a multithreaded program, only one thread can execute Python code at a time.